-An authorised officer may retain a record, document or other thing seized under these regulations - r.
-62 Part 5 - Powers of Authorised Officers to Collect Evidence
+(1) An authorised officer may retain a record, document or other thing seized under these regulations -

 - (a) for the purpose of investigating if the Act or these regulations have been, or are being, contravened and, if required, for the purposes of any subsequent prosecution; or - (b) for the purpose of an investigation under Part 5 of the Coroners Act 1995. - (2) A person otherwise entitled to possession of a record or document retained by an authorised officer under these regulations is entitled to be provided at his or her request with a copy of that record, or document, certified by the authorised officer to be a true copy. - (3) A certified copy of a record or document referred to in subregulation (2) is to be received in all courts and elsewhere as if it were the original record or document.